ishiland/python-geosupport/README.rst

 Geosupport
 ==========

-Geosupport is a Python library for using the NYC `Geosupport Desktop Edition™`_.
+Geosupport is a Python library for using NYC Planning's `Geosupport Desktop Edition™`_.

 Currently this library only supports Windows x86 and x64 environments.